 For some subscriptions, you can only cancel during a limited window of time after you buy or renew your subscription.
 If the cancellation window has passed, turn off recurring billing to cancel the subscription at the end of its term.

 What happens to data when a subscription expires?

-- If your subscription expires, it goes through the following stages: Expired / Disabled / Deleted.
+When your subscription expires, it goes through the following stages: Expired > Disabled > Deleted.
 The Expired stage starts immediately after the subscription has reached its end date.

-- If you turn off recurring billing on your annual subscription, it goes through the same stages as an expired subscription.
-The first-stage starts are the anniversary of the annual subscription, not starting on the date that you turned off the subscription's recurring billing setting.
+- Annual subscriptions.
+If you turn off recurring billing on an annual subscription, it goes through the same stages as an expired subscription.
+The first stage starts on the anniversary of the annual subscription, not the date that you turned off the subscription's recurring billing setting.

-- If you cancel your monthly subscription, it is disabled immediately (at the date of cancellation).
-This means your users lose access to the Microsoft 365 assets immediately and only admins have access to the data for the next 90 days.
+- Monthly subscriptions.
+If you cancel a monthly subscription, it immediately moves to the Disabled stage on the date you cancel it.
+This means that your users immediately lose access to the Microsoft 365 assets, and only admins have access to the data for the next 90 days.